philipbelesky/groundhog/site/techniques.md

 layout:     landing_techniques
 title:      Techniques
 category:   top
-excerpt:    Discussions of design techniques and concepts along with example models and resources.
+excerpt:    Discussions of the design techniques and concepts that guide the use of computational methods in landscape architecture.
 ---